leenathomas01/Creative-Benders/Stories/03_The Dead Garden/story1_dead_garden.md

 ---

+(If you’re into the technical layer, the postscript below contains the real production details and governing equation.)

+---

 ## Postscript: for science

 The entity's behavior is governed by a scalar wave field ψ(θ,z,t) on a cylindrical surface of constant radius r, evolving under a driven damped wave equation with nonlinear feedback: